-Flat Roof Solutions For Commercial and Residential Applications In Shreveport-Bossier City
+Flat Roof Solutions For Commercial and Residential Applications

 Built-up roofing (BUR) has a long history and is very economical.
 This “old-school” flat roof treatment involves the application of roofing felt (tar paper) and asphalt-based roof pitch, often in multiple layers.
 A high layer of gravel or a reflective coating is required to cut down on heat gain and enhance durability.
 Maintenance and repair work usually call for more felt and coating layers to be applied.
 Over time, this adds weight to the roof and increases the mess and expense of its eventual removal.
 Although BUR remains a lower cost option, it can not compete with more modern flat roofing materials concerning low maintenance, light weight and durability.